rahul420206/Project-and-Task-Management-System/README.md

 spring.datasource.url=jdbc:oracle:thin:@localhost:1521:xe spring.datasource.username=your_username spring.datasource.password=your_password spring.jpa.hibernate.ddl-auto=update spring.jpa.show-sql=true

+Replace the "PASTE_YOUR_GITHUB_ACCESS_TOKEN_HERE" with you actual Github Access Token

 Run the backend server using Maven: mvn spring-boot-run

 The application will be available at http://localhost:8080